What is Lipoedema?

 Lipoedema (lipohyperplastic dolorosa) is an abnormal accumulation of painful fat in the legs and occasionally in the arms.
 It usually affects both sides symmetrically and spares the feet and hands.
 The torso is also relatively spared.
 It is a longstanding condition that mostly affects women, starting at puberty or other times of hormonal change, such as in pregnancy and menopause.

-Misdiagnosis of lipoedema for obesity, oedema or lymphoedema is common.
+Misdiagnosis of lipoedema for leg swelling and obesity, oedema or lymphoedema is common.
 As a result of this, sufferers may embark on an incorrect treatment pathway, such as weight loss surgery.
 While all of these conditions may be present at the same time to differing degrees, it is recognised as a distinct condition, with its own set of specific treatments.

 Sufferers face significant societal barriers because the condition is often misinterpreted as obesity.
 They often experience weight stigma 1, which may lead to stress, generally poorer health outcomes and reduced levels of productivity.